darlanmendonca/minimalist/webcomponents/input/README.md

 <!-- in angular, the attr 'name' dont be required, they will be created automatically, using the last part of ngModel name, e.g. ng-model="data.username" will generate a attribute name="username" -->
 <mn-input placeholder="Username" ng-model='username'></mn-input>
 ```

+Others directives like `ng-disabled`, and `ng-required`, are also supported.